Women's Liberation Front: History

+In 2019, three members of WoLF appeared on a panel with The Heritage Foundation, focusing on the Equality Act.
+Progressives criticized WoLF's participation in the panel, which included Jennifer Chavez reading "from a letter that described increased transgender visibility and acceptance as 'a social contagion all over the internet'".

+As of 2021, WoLF reported having nearly 1,000 members across the United States.

 Litigation and legal advocacy

 In August 2016, WoLF filed a lawsuit against the Obama administration for its directive on Title IX permitting students to use bathrooms based on their reported gender identity.
-In their filing, WoLF stated that the Obama administration equated the terms "sex" with "gender identity" without evidence, and that by doing so the administration contradicted the intent of Title IX.
+In their filing, WoLF stated that the Obama administration equated the terms "sex" with "gender identity" without evidence, and that, by doing so, the administration contradicted the intent of Title IX.
+Following the election of Donald Trump, the directive was withdrawn.
+The suit ended in voluntary dismissal after WoLF withdrew from the suit in March 2017.

 WoLF has filed several amicus curiae briefs to the Supreme Court in opposition to transgender rights.
 WoLF partnered with the Family Policy Alliance (FPA) to file a joint brief in support of the plaintiff of G. G. v.
-Gloucester County School Board, opposing a lower court ruling in favor of Gavin Grimm, a transgender male high school student who desired to use the boys' school restroom.
+Gloucester County School Board, opposing a lower court ruling in favor of Gavin Grimm, a trans boy who desired to use the boys' restroom at his high school.
 The organization also filed a brief in R. G. & G. R. Harris Funeral Homes, Inc., v.
 Equal Employment Opportunity Commission, a landmark Supreme Court case involving the issue of whether the firing of transgender funeral director Aimee Stephens from Harris Funeral Homes constituted sex discrimination under Title VII of the Civil Rights Act of 1964.
 WoLF's brief referred to Stephens as a man, and argued that sex should not be considered equivalent to gender identity; WoLF also organized rallies in opposition to Stephens' case outside the Supreme Court in October 2020.

 In November 2021, WoLF filed a lawsuit against the California Department of Corrections and Rehabilitation over its policy of permitting transgender, non-binary, and intersex prisoners to be detained in facilities corresponding to their gender identity.

-Alignment with conservative organizations

-In 2016, WoLF received a $15,000 donation from the Alliance Defending Freedom (ADF), a conservative Christian organization that opposes abortion and LGBT rights.